mr-adult/WhitespaceSV/README.md

 Whitespace Separated Value (WSV) is a file format that has been designed to address to problems with the Comma Separated Value (CSV) file format.
 It can be parsed unambiguously and does not require any configuration for a parser to parse it.

 This crate provides a rust-based implementation of the [WSV standard](https://dev.stenway.com/WSV/Index.html).
-This implementation is as close to zero-copy as possible, only allocating memory in cases where escape characters must be replaced.
+This implementation is as close to zero-copy as possible, only allocating memory in cases where escape sequences must be replaced.
 There are only a handful of APIs exposed in the crate, but they should be able to handle all of your use cases.

 ## Parsing